SMI/StructuredReports/doc/annotation_creation.md

 ## DICOM SR annotation

-This is simlar to Standalone document annotation but with a preceding step of extracting the text from a DICOM file.
+This is similar to Standalone document annotation but with a preceding step of extracting the text from a DICOM file.
 Also supported is extracting the text from a MongoDB database (where the tags are stored in SMI format).